One-dimensional Chern-Simons theory and the $\hat{A}$ genus: The Atiyah class and Koszul duality

 \section{The Atiyah class and Koszul duality}

 In order to provide an elegant presentation of theorem \ref{inftytermBg}, we need to develop a bit of machinery known as the Atiyah class.
 Its primary role for us is to construct a kind of characteristic class, a process which we take up in the next section.
-Our presentation is based on the approach to the Atiyah class in the differential graded setting of Calaque and Van den Bergh \cite{CVDB}.
-We will elaborate on how these constructions appear in the geometry of manifolds in part 2 of this paper.
+We will elaborate on how these constructions appear in the geometry of smooth manifolds in Part II of this paper, where we extract the usual Chern classes by methods different than the usual approaches with Atiyah classes.